 Does My Baby Have CMPA?

-If your baby is having several of these symptoms on a regular basis, then it’s possible they may have a milk allergy.
+If your baby is having several of these symptoms on a regular basis, then it's possible they may have a milk allergy.
 If you are concerned you should speak to your GP or health visitor.
+You should not self diagnose any food allergy.

 Breastfeeding mothers should be supported to trial an exclusion diet, strictly avoiding all foods containing dairy for at least 2 weeks.
 You can then see if your baby's symptoms improve or not.
 After the exclusion diet, you should start eating dairy again - and if the symptoms come back you know your baby is reacting to milk.